eruffaldi/eruffaldi.github.io/calibration.md

 ```

-# K1Hand: Camera-Body using Marker in the Hand
+# NOT YET K1Hand: Camera-Body using Marker in the Hand

 Computes the transformation between the K1 attachment and the neck end-effector using a Fixed Hand, Marker in the Hand approach